LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/automations.md

     <img class="fancyimage" style="width:650px" src="img/ConvoBuilder/templates_dialog.png">

-    The Basic Bot template (which is the default) uses English and includes just a Welcome dialog, so it’s ideal if you want to start from scratch.
+    The Custom Bot template uses English and includes just a Welcome dialog and a Fallback dialog (see [Dialog Types](conversation-builder-dialogs-dialog-basics.html#dialog-types)), so it’s ideal if you want to start from scratch.
 In this case, you’ll be prompted to enter a name and configure a few other settings before the bot is created.
 For help, see [Configure bot settings](conversation-builder-bots.html#configure-bot-settings) below.

     There are also many, industry-specific, English-language templates available.
 If you select one of these, all settings are configured for you.
 We recommend that you change the bot’s name (removing the date and time stamp at a minimum) and review the other settings.
 For help, see [Configure bot settings](conversation-builder-bots.html#configure-bot-settings) below.

 4. Build out the bot, completing and adding the necessary [dialogs](conversation-builder-dialogs-dialog-basics.html) and [interactions](conversation-builder-interactions-interaction-basics.html).
 As you work, test the bot using the Preview tool.
 5. [Save versions](conversation-builder-versions-releases.html#save-a-version) of the bot at important points in its development.
 This allows you to restore a version if you need.
-6. [Train and tune](conversation-builder-best-practices-training-and-tuning-your-intents-and-faqs.html) things as you do more testing.
+6. [Train and tune](conversation-builder-best-practices-train-tune-nlu.html) things as you do more testing.
 7. [Save a version](conversation-builder-versions-releases.html#save-a-version) of the final “Development” bot.

     At this point, you could deploy the Development bot, but LivePerson recommends that you [create a release](conversation-builder-versions-releases.html#create-a-release) copy of the bot that you deploy instead.
 This allows you to take live the release copy (the Production copy).
 Later, you can make fine-tuning changes to the Development copy as needed, without affecting the Production copy.
 You can then “upgrade” the Production copy accordingly.